Insituactionists Manifesto: Five steps for an Architectural Insurrection

 Step I From Initiation to Instigation

-The passive and rather predictable status quo which defines the profession of architecture today is calling for new set of principles.
+The passive and rather predictable status quo which defines the profession of architecture today is calling for a new set of principles.
 There is a need for emancipation.
-So, how can we instruct and liberate architecture, architects and concepts of authorship in architectural design?
+So, how can we instruct and liberate architecture, architects, and concepts of authorship in architectural design?

 visualise a juxtaposition between the following two readings: Jacques Ranciere ‘s “The Emancipation of the Spectator” and François Schuiten and Benoît Peeters’s comic book “La Fièvre d’Urbicande”.

 In the first, the author argues that the position of the spectator in contemporary cultural theory is reliant on the theatrical idea of “the spectacle”, a concept the author employs to describe any performance that puts “bodies in action before an assembled audience”.
 For Ranciere, the masses, exposed to what Guy Debord in 1967 called “the society of the spectacle”, are usually understood as passive.
 Here, Ranciere’s principal theoretical argument is consequently, poets, playwrights, and theatre directors have tried to convert the inert spectator into a committed aesthete and the spectacle into a political presentation.
 Ranciere’s alternative perspective on the effort to emancipate the spectator questions the attempt to traverse the abyss that divides activity from passivity by asking “if it is not precisely the desire to abolish the distance that creates it”.